Has Anyone Died from Falling in a Geyser?

-Deaths and Injuries From Geysers and Geothermal Water
+Deaths and Injuries From Yellowstone Geysers and Hot Springs

-On June 7, 2016, Colin Nathaniel Scott, 23, of Portland, Ore., slipped and tragically fell to his death in a hot spring near Porkchop Geyser.
+Colin Nathaniel Scott, 23, of Portland, Oregon, slipped and fell to his death in a hot spring near Porkchop Geyser Tuesday, June 7, 2016.
 He and his sister illegally left the boardwalk and walked more than 200 yards in the Norris Geyser Basin when the accident happened.
+The victim’s sister reported the incident to rangers Tuesday afternoon.
+Rangers were unable to recover his body but did find some of his belongings.

 In June 2006, a six-year-old Utah boy suffered serious burns after he slipped on a wet boardwalk in the Old Faithful area.
 The boy fell into hot water that had erupted from nearby West Triplet Geyser.
-He survived, but more than 20 park visitors have died, the most recent in 2016, scalded by boiling Yellowstone waters as hot as 250 degrees Fahrenheit.
+He survived, but more than 20 park visitors have died from being scalded by boiling Yellowstone waters as hot as 250 degrees Fahrenheit.

 “Geothermal attractions are one of the most dangerous natural features in Yellowstone, but I don’t sense that awareness in either visitors or employees,” says Hank Heasler, the park’s principal geologist.